Ülgen: Features

-In Tengrism, the birch tree, regarded as a cosmic axis between earth and sky, was regarded as sacred to him, as was the horse (horse-sacrifice was a part of his worship). Ülgen symbolizes goodness, welfare, abundance, plentiness of food, water, etc. Furthermore, he created earth, heaven and all living beings.
+In Tengrism, the Ulukayın, regarded as a cosmic axis between earth and sky, was regarded as sacred to him, as was the horse (horse-sacrifice was a part of his worship). Ülgen symbolizes goodness, welfare, abundance, plentiness of food, water, etc. Furthermore, he created earth, heaven and all living beings.
 In addition, he controls the atmospheric events and movements of stars.
 He creates land for people to live on, the heads of both humans and animals and the rainbow.
 He was regarded as the patron god of shamans and the source of their knowledge.

 It is believed that Ülgen has been created from Kayra (Tengere Kayra Khan).
 He is the highest deity after Tengri in the pantheon.
 Often, Ülgen is compared with Tengri and at times they are thought to be on par, or even the same.
 In some sayings, the name/function of Ülgen may be (partially) interchangeable with that of Tengri.

 Ülgen is described as the enemy of Erlik who is the god of evil and darkness. Ülgen assumes the protectorship of humankind against him.

 Bai-Ülgen lives on the sixteenth floor of the sky above the stars, sun and moon in a golden house.
 Mere humans may never reach him, only shamans and kams who possess astral powers can.
 Animals are used for sacrifice in worship of him, especially horses.
 Once in every third, sixth, ninth, or twelfth year, a shaman may sacrifice a white horse as the first step of reaching Ülgen.
 Then he must ride its soul, penetrate through all the layers of heaven until he reaches Ülgen.
 Firstly, the kam (shaman) meets Yayık who is the servant of Ülgen.
 This entity informs the kam whether or not the offering has been accepted.
 If the sacrificial rite has been successful, the shaman is able to learn from the omniscient Ülgen of impending dangers, such as bad harvests.